DaveLobos/node-nginx-app/README.md

 ## Overview

-This project serves as a template to setup a local development environment using Minikube, Skaffold, NodeJS, and Nginx.
+This project serves as a template to setup a containerized local NodeJS development environment with Nginx as a reverse proxy using Minikube and Skaffold for hot-reloading.

 ## Requirements